 Although this foundation’s primary focus is on Catholic causes in the Los Angeles area, it also awards grants to education, health, and social service nonprofits throughout the region.

-This L.A. foundation has an international footprint and a domestic porfolio.
+This L.A. foundation has an international footprint and a domestic portfolio.
 Areas of giving include Catholic Sisters, children with HIV/AIDS, foster youth, homelessness, multiple sclerosis, safe water, and substance abuse prevention.

 This prominent L.A. funder supports both Jewish and secular causes through grantmaking.
 Areas of support include education, human services, education, Jewish causes, arts & culture, and civic life.